-Just a note: we know there are plenty of other documented haunted locations in New Orleans, but in an effort to include a diverse assortment of locations around the state, we’ve left some of those out.
-Feel free to mention any additional haunted New Orleans locations in the comments below!
+Just a note: we know there are plenty of other documented locations in New Orleans, but in an effort to include a diverse assortment of locations around the state, we’ve left some of those out.
+Feel free to mention any additional New Orleans locations in the comments below!

 1. Myrtles Plantation in St. Francisville, LA

 This historic mansion was built in the late 1700s and is considered one of America’s most haunted homes.
 Photographs taken on the property feature eerie figures and apparitions, such as the famous "Chloe postcard," in which the translucent figure of a slave girl can be seen standing against a wall.
 In another photograph of a visiting teacher and some of her students, you can clearly see the undoctored image of a young girl peering through the window behind them.
 Overnight stays and guided tours of Myrtles Plantation are available, but don’t be surprised if you feel frigid cold spots, hear strange noises or capture the image of an unseen visitor on your camera.

 The Lalaurie House has been deemed one of the most paranormal-afflicted locations in the French Quarter and although it is now a private residence, it’s one walk-by experience you don’t want to miss.
 Tarnished by an extremely morbid history, this historic building was once the home of the prestigious Madame Lalaurie and her family.
 As legend would have it, Mrs. Lalaurie was extremely cruel and inhumane to her slaves, chaining them up to walls and performing unnecessary surgical procedures on them.
 Many people lost their lives in this mansion and one slave even jumped to her death to escape her master’s wrath.
 Even if you’re a skeptic of the haunting tales, stop by to get a glimpse of this magnificent home and reflect on its sad but true history.

 3. Shreveport Municipal Auditorium in Shreveport, LA